List of GCC countries

 - Muslim Arab nationals and Iranian Muslims will also find it relatively easy to live in and work in GCC countries generally, at least from a cultural and religious perspective.
 Bureaucratic procedures regarding visas and work permits can be problematic at times, for example Syrians find it more difficult to enter GCC countries during 2013 and 2014 as a result of the unrest in Syria.
 More liberal Arab Muslims might find some of the lifestyle restrictions undesirable, in which case see the section about Western expats for comments on tolerance levels in each country.

 - Arab Christians will find the UAE and Oman the most tolerant, and easiest places to live in.
 Possibly Bahrain.
-Other GCC countries might be less comfortable.
+Other GCC countries might be less comfortable, especially for Arabs who have converted from Islam to Christianity or another religion.

 Below is a very brief guide to GCC countries for Western expats and other nationalities who want to wear what they like, eat pork, drink alcohol, and/or have sex outside marriage.
 Those three issues are singled out (or tripled out?) because they seem to be the most frequently asked about by westerners thinking of moving to a GCC country.
 In all GCC countries it is illegal for unmarried people to have sex, and for married people to commit adultery.
 Punishments according to the law are severe (jail and deportation at least), tolerance and risk of getting caught varies significantly; women, especially Muslim and/or Asian women, are often treated more harshly if caught.